-Missing home or need support?
+- Missing home or need support?

-  From Sunday to Thursday night, our junior students (Year 7-9) are required to attend supervised study in the dining room from 6.30 to 7.30pm.
-This gives a structured and routine opportunity to focus on their learning in a quiet and supportive environment.
+From Monday to Thursday night, our junior students (Year 7-9) are required to attend supervised study in the dining room from 6.30 to 7.15pm.
+This gives your child a structured and routine opportunity to focus on their learning in a quiet and supportive environment.
 Supervisors are available during this time to provide guidance where required.
 Senior students (Year 10-12) are required to study individually in their rooms from 8:00 to 9:30pm.
 They are able to allocate extra hours outside of this time to complete their desired amount of study.
 Internet access is restricted to learning and study purposes during study time.

-  The College also encourages students to use common areas for group study outside of the individual study hour and during free time.
+The college also encourages students to use common areas for group study outside of the individual study time and during free time.
 Your child can benefit by interacting with their college peers who may attend different schools, where they have a diversity of insights and approaches to their subjects.

 As well as access to our supervisors, the college provides academic support to your child through a number of tutoring and learning resources, including access to their school tutorial programs.
 School boarding liaison officers support student attendance and work closely with supervisors to ensure individual needs are met.
 Students also have access to local and school library services, as well as private tutoring through their school or the Kip McGrath Education Centre, which is within walking distance of the college.